andrew-paterson/json-index-from-html/README.md

 Array (optional)

 An array of filepaths or glob patterns to exclude from indexing.
-The paths opr globs are resolved relative to the `sourceDir`.
+The paths or globs are resolved relative to the `sourceDir`.
 Matching files are excluded from the filtered file list that results from applying the `includePaths` above.

 ### includeSelectors

 Array (optional)

 An array of element selectors to include in the indexing.
 The `textContent` from each matched element will be included in the index.

+Note that if not specified, each item in the index will include the text content from any repeating elements, such as the site headers, main nav or footer, which is likely undesirable.

 ### excludeSelectors